Morris County School of Technology: Academy for Construction Arts

 The academy is a share-time program of studies offering students both technical and academic subjects.
 As in a local high school, students enrolled in the academy must take a full range of college prep academic subjects such as English, Mathematics, Science, Social Studies, world Languages and Health and Physical Education.

 Students in this academy have many career pathways. these include: carpenter, plumber, electrician, telecommunications technician, engineer, designer, architect, furniture maker, inspector, metal fabricator, and installer.
 The Morris County School of Technology has collaborative partners for this academy; these partners are the County College of Morris, the Pennsylvania College of Technology, Johnson Technical Institute, the International Brotherhood of Electrical Workers, and the District Council of Northern New Jersey Ironworkers.

-Academy for Finance and International Business
+Academy for Global Commerce

-An academy that teaches students the essentials of the business world, this academy prepares students for careers in finances and business.
-Students are groomed to be CEOs and bankers through classes teaching law, business ethics and other essential topics for a successful career in the business world.
+This academy teaches students the essentials of the business world, preparing them for careers in business.
+Students in Finance & International Business are taught law, business ethics, accounting, and other essential topics for a successful career in the business world.
+In 2020, the Global Supply Chain Management academy was added as a sister academy to Finance & International Business.
+Students in Global Supply Chain Management are taught how to organize and optimize sustainable supply chains.
+In 2022, the academies were reorganized into Global Commerce, with both still existing independently under the umbrella label.
+Coursework is the same between the two academies in ninth grade, and then diverges in tenth grade.
+In twelfth grade, students in both academies can attend a dual enrollment program at either the County College of Morris or Fairleigh Dickinson University, or can complete an alternative capstone project.

 Academy for Animal Science

 The academy that prepares students to go into animal related careers.
 The academy has several different species in its animal collection and allows students to become versed in the animal industry through hands-on animal care.
 It also allows students to independently care for the animal collection and develop independent skills and ethical viewpoints.
+Twelfth grade students can attend a dual enrollment program through County College of Morris or Centenary University, or can complete an alternate capstone program.